jupyter/jupyter/docs/source/contrib_docs/doc-new-translation.md

 ## Overview

 After initial project setup, changes to Sphinx documentation and its translations follow a continuous integration (CI) and continuous deployment (CD), much like project source code.

+## Who is involved in translating documentation

-This flow has a handful of actors:
+Anyone is welcome to participate in writing and translating Jupyter documentation by participating in the workflow described below.
+This workflow has a handful of actors:

 - A person who makes changes to the English project documentation
 - A person who translates snippets of text in the English documentations into another language